We

 Archaeoindris is a giant lemur species and the largest known primate

 known to live in Madagascar.
-This is equivalent in the size of a male
+This is equivalent in the size of

-lemurs”.
-The second-largest type of sloth lemur and it was first described
+as “sloth lemurs”.
+The second-largest type of sloth lemur and

-by Herbert F in 1909 which is totally based on subfossil fragmentary
+it was first described by Herbert F in 1909 which is totally based

-jaws.
-Researchers have found only six bones from the lower.
-The unique
+on subfossil fragmentary jaws.
+Researchers have found only six

-part is that the remains have been seen only in one location Ampasambazimba
+been seen only in one location Ampasambazimba in a subfossil site

-in a subfossil site in central Madagascar.
+in central Madagascar.

 Archaeolemur